 This condition is called snow blindness, and it’s like a sunburn on your eyes.
 The sun’s rays are stronger at high altitudes because there’s literally less of atmosphere to block the sunlight.
 UV exposure increases about 4% for every 1000 ft you go up.
 The point here is, in the outdoors, you’ll want a high-coverage, dark pair of sunglasses.
 Oversized black sunglasses are the obvious answer!

 What makes Sunski’s oversized black sunglasses special?

 What I could have used during that blindingly bright ski lesson was a pair of Sunskis oversized Treeline lenses in Black Slate.
-They’re extra dark polarized lenses that are made for glaciers.
+They’re extra dark polarized lenses make the perfect glacier sunglasses.
 They offer removable magnetic sun shields so your eyes are protected from all sides.
 And no sweat: the sides have perforations that prevent fogging and enhance peripheral vision.

 For a more summery vibe that still offers side protection, check out the Bernina’s geometric shape.

-If blocking the paparazzi is more your lifestyle, try out the Sunski Anzas or Mattinas.
+If blocking the paparazzi is more your lifestyle, try out the Sunski Foxtrots.
 They’re both big, retro-style shades.
 The bold silhouettes of these styles will turn heads, while the full-coverage will put your eyes at ease and keep your face wrinkle-free.

 What’s special about Sunski’s oversized black lenses is that they’re all polarized, which is essential for blocking harmful rays and camera flashes.
 They’re also surprisingly lightweight, which is essential when your sunglasses are half the size of your face.
 The icing on the cake?
 All Sunski frames are made of recycled plastic material.
 Super comfy on your face and your conscience.